An O(K)-Approximation Coflow Scheduling in K-Core Optical Circuit Switching Networks: Multi-Core Coflow Scheduling

-For each flow $f_{m}\left(i,j\right)$, the algorithm selects the core that minimizes the single-core prefix lower bound $T_{\textrm{LB}}^{k}\left(D_{1:m}^{k}\oplus d_{m}\left(i,j\right)\right)$ after allocation.
-Intuitively, this rule aims to prevent any single core from becoming the dominant prefix bottleneck, thereby reducing the cumulative queuing and blocking effects that subsequent coflows may encounter on overloaded cores, and thus indirectly reducing the final weighted total CCT.
-The internal processing order of flows within a coflow does not affect the approximation guarantee.
-In practice, allocating larger flows earlier may reduce their impact on the final total weighted CCT.
+Intuitively, this rule prevents any single core from becoming the dominant prefix bottleneck by jointly balancing traffic and reconfiguration workloads across cores, thereby reducing cumulative queuing and blocking effects in the subsequent circuit scheduling phase.
+However, the internal processing order of flows within a coflow does not affect the approximation guarantee, allocating larger flows earlier may reduce the total weighted CCT in practice \cite{huang2020weaver,wang2026scheduling}.